OceanLabs/iOS-Print-SDK/README.md

 The SDK includes lots of optional functionality enabled via CocoaPod Subspecs so that you can pick and choose your setup.

-If you'd like to offer your users the opportunity to add photos via Instagram or Facebook then uncomment the appropriate lines above.
-The follow the instructions to [Enable Facebook & Instagram Photo Selection](Kite SDK/docs/social_photo_sources.md).
+If you'd like to offer your users the opportunity to add photos via Instagram or Facebook then uncomment the appropriate lines above, then follow the instructions to [Enable Facebook & Instagram Photo Selection](Kite SDK/docs/social_photo_sources.md).

 PayPal functionality is also optional although recommended as you'll typically see a higher conversion rate with it.